kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Other variants of DP are possible; see the literature review in
 {{dp-explainer}} for details.

+## Sensitivity

+Differential privacy noise sometimes needs to be calibered based on the `SENSITIVITY` of an aggregation function used to compute the aggregate result over Client measurements.
+Sensitivity characterizes how much a change in a Client measurement can affect aggregate result.
+In this document, we focus on the L1 and L2 sensitivity.
+We define them as a function over two neighboring Client measurements:

+* L1 sensitivity: the sum of absolute values of differences at all coordinates of the neighboring Client measurements.
+* L2 sensitivity: the sum of squares of the differences at all coordinates of the neighboring Client measurements.

 ## Trust Models

 When considering whether a given DP policy is sufficient for DAP, it is not